Get A GED Certificate Fast

 Paper-based GED testing is NOT possible.
 The HiSET test is available both on paper and on a computer, but the GED is offered exclusively in a computer-based format.

 Be aware, though, that in New Jersey, a state that offers both options, only computerized testing is possible, and in West Virginia, the HiSET exam must also be taken on a computer.
-If you want to see which option, the HiSET or GED, your state uses, <- go to this post.
+On this page, The HiSET or GED exam in your state, you can learn all about which exam (s) your state offers.

-Can I Take a Job Training Course Before I Earn My GED?
+Can I take a Job Training Course before Earning my GED?

 Many community colleges and occupational centers offer career or technical classes for adults working toward their GED certificate.
 Courses offered often include auto mechanics, firefighting, healthcare-related, carpentry, or graphic arts.